entoj/entoj.github.io/user/export/Exporter.md

-# Artefact exporter {#Export}
+# Artifact exporter {#Export}

 One of the main goals of entoj is to make the transfer of design systems to content management systems as easy as possible.
 Ideally this should work fully automated.

-This is where the artefact exporters come into play: they take the templates you write for all the patterns, pages and templates and transform them into something the target plattform understands.
+This is where the artifact exporters come into play: they take the templates you write for all the patterns, pages and templates and transform them into something the target platform understands.
 Currently there are exporters for HTML, WordPress (PHP), TWIG, Typo3 (Fluid) and CoreMedia (JSP).

 **Example:**
 ```jinja